-- (a) At its next meeting, the MEC will review the findings and consider the department chief's recommendation and will: - (1) adopt the findings and recommendation of the department chief as its own; or - (2) refer the matter back to the department chief or Medical Staff Services to obtain additional information and/or responses to specific questions raised by the MEC prior to its final recommendation.
-Expertise of any provider or an outside consultant may be used if additional information is required regarding the provider's qualifications. - (b) After determining that a provider is otherwise eligible for appointment and clinical privileges, the MEC will determine if there is any question about the provider's ability to practice, perform the clinical privileges requested and the responsibilities of appointment.
-If questions or concerns are identified, the MEC may require the provider to undergo a physical, mental, and/or behavioral examination by a provider(s) or recognized health program satisfactory to the MEC.
-The results of this examination will be made available to the MEC for its consideration.
-Failure of a provider to undergo an examination within a reasonable time after being requested to do so in writing by the MEC will be considered a voluntary withdrawal of the application and all processing of the application will cease.
-The cost of the health assessment will be borne by the provider. - (c) The MEC may recommend the imposition of specific conditions.
-These conditions may relate to behavior or to clinical issues (e.g., general consultation requirements, proctoring, completion of CME and other education requirements).
-The MEC may also recommend that clinical privileges or appointment be granted for a period of less than two years in order to permit closer monitoring of a provider's compliance with any conditions.
-Unless these matters involve the specific recommendations set forth in Section 7.A.1 (a) of this Manual, such conditions do not entitle a provider to request the procedural rights set forth in Article 8 of this Manual. - (d) If the recommendation of the MEC is to appoint and/or grant clinical privileges, the recommendation will be forwarded to the Board through the ACMO or CMO.
+- (a) The Credentials Committee will review and consider the report prepared by the department or section chief and may interview the applicant.
+Thereafter, the Credentials Committee will make a recommendation to the MEC. - (b) The Credentials Committee may use the expertise of the department chief, any member of the department, or an outside consultant if additional information is required regarding the applicant's qualifications. - (c) After determining that an applicant is otherwise eligible for appointment and privileges, the Credentials Committee will determine if there is any question about the applicant's ability to practice, perform the privileges requested, or undertake the responsibilities of appointment.
+If questions or concerns are identified, the Credentials Committee may require the applicant to undergo a physical, mental, and/or behavioral examination by a physician(s) or recognized physicians' health program satisfactory to the Credentials Committee.
+The results of this examination will be made available to the Committee for its consideration.
+Failure of an applicant to undergo an examination within a reasonable time after being requested to do so in writing by the Credentials Committee will be considered a voluntary withdrawal of the application and all processing of the application will cease.
+The cost of the health assessment will be borne by the applicant. - (d) The Credentials Committee may recommend the imposition of specific conditions.
+These conditions may relate to behavior or to clinical issues (e.g. general consultation requirements, proctoring, or completion of CME and other education requirements).
+The Credentials Committee may also recommend that clinical privileges or appointment be granted for a period of less than two years in order to permit closer monitoring of an applicant's compliance with any conditions.
+Unless these matters involve the specific recommendations set forth in Section 7.A.1(a) of this Manual, such conditions do not entitle an applicant to request the procedural rights set forth in Article 8 of this Manual. - (e) The Credentials Committee's recommendation will be forwarded to the MEC.